Varunmargam/My_Blogs/clljnxbiy000609lb0mchhbo7.md

 Looking at both structures a question may arise:🤔

-### ✔Scripted and Declarative both offers predefined structure then how are they different❓
+### ✔Q) IfScripted and Declarative both offers predefined structure then how are they different❓

 **Ans:**